Proper Way to Create Custom Taxonomies in WordPress: A Step-by-Step Guide

 WordPress, by default, provides categories and tags for structuring your content.
 However, you can create custom taxonomies in WordPress to organize your content based on your website requirements.

 WordPress is a versatile and powerful content management system (CMS) that allows you to create and manage a wide range of websites, from simple blogs to complex sites.
-As your website becomes more complicated, you’ll find that organizing your content becomes increasingly important.
-This is where custom post types and custom taxonomies become handy.

 In this article, we will learn to create custom taxonomies in WordPress.

-What are Taxonomies in WordPress?
+What are Custom Taxonomies in WordPress?

-How to create Custom Taxonomies in WordPress?
+How to Create Custom Taxonomies in WordPress With a Plugin?

 WordPress has a built-in function register_taxonomy to create a custom taxonomy.
 The function accepts 3 parameters.
 The first is the taxonomy key, the second parameter is for the post type with which the taxonomy should be associated, and the third one is the array or query string of arguments for registering a taxonomy.

 In this article, we will create a custom taxonomy ‘genre‘ for the custom post type ‘music‘.
 You can find information about custom post types here.
 Add the following code in the functions.php file of the active theme from the theme directory.
 Please make sure you work on the child theme if you are using any prebuilt themes.

 /*